megaoptim/megaoptim-wp/readme.txt

     To delete the database data, set define('WP_DEBUG', true) in wp-config.php, navigate to "Settings" > "MegaOptim" > "Advanced" and in the bottom you will see the option "Delete MegaOptim database metadata".
 Use it with caution and read about the consequences.

 = Is this plugin heavy for my site? =
     The plugin optimizes images on our external servers and does not run anything on your own servers that may cause slowndowns.
-In addition it only runs when you start bulk process or if you upload image via Media Library to autoamatically optimize it.
+In addition, it only runs when you start bulk process or if you upload image via Media Library to autoamatically optimize it.
 It's not active in background unlike some other plugins.

 = I used ShortPixel, Imagify and other plugins.
-Will your plugin reduce the images size further more? =
+Will your plugin reduce the images size furthermore? =
     In most cases yes!
 The plugin will make attempt to optimize the image further.
 If the saved size result is less or equal to 5% no token will be charged!

 = What happens if i stop using or deactivate MegaOptim plugin? =